 It is also possible to purchase a Great Walks Pass that permits you to use camping or huts on a particular walk for a specified number of nights.
 However, unlike the permit, the pass does not guarantee you a space in the hut.

-During the winter many New Zealand walks in the alps will be impassable or not fully accessible across the whole route due to risk of avalanche and snow.
+During the winter many New Zealand walks in the Alps will be impassable or not fully accessible across the whole route due to risk of avalanche and snow.
 Please ensure you check before embarking on any walk during the winter season.

 If the weather permits, you may be able to take a winter walk for part of a track but it is not advised to do so without the appropriate knowledge and equipment during the winter months.